MCSEdwin/Templates/README.md

 Create custom role
 Select the managed resource group (this can be found in the overview section of the managed application).

-Select the user assigned identity named 'ManageMy-Resources' Select 'Azure role assignments'
+Select the user assigned identity named 'ManageMy-Resources'

+Select 'Azure role assignments'

 Add a role assignment at the subscription level granting either the Contributor role or 'Manage My Resources Operator' custom role

+OR :

-Contributor: easy win, suitable for testing the product, but grants the application far more rights than it requires Manage My Resources Operator: prefered option, assigns the minimum set of rights required to discover, stop and start resources
+Add as Contributor: suitable for testing the product, but grants the application far more rights than it requires.

+Manage My Resources Operator: prefered option, assigns the minimum set of rights required to discover, stop and start resources

 Documentation for these roles can be found in https://learn.microsoft.com/en-us/azure/role-based-access-control/resource-provider-operations.